 This one tilts to 90 degrees and then rotates as far as you want so that it rests in or across the tender when not in use, without having to detach it.

 This also allows you to fit the motor while keeping it safely inside the boat before swivelling it into place.
 You can even alter the depth of the shaft in the run position, meaning it can be both long or short shaft, depending on how high you set it.

 It’s 100% waterproof, it has a 1,000-watt motor (equivalent to about 3hp) and it’s capable of powering boats of up to about a tonne in weight.
 That makes it ideal for a tender with up to six people in it or a small low-speed motorboat of up to about 8m.
 Yet it weighs just 15kg including the 5kg battery.

-TEMO reckons you’ll get about 45 minutes running at full power.
+TEMO reckons you’ll get about 45 minutes running at full power in electric boat mode.
 It then takes about 5.5 hours to fully recharge but of course it’s quick and easy to swap the battery for a fresh one.